 His career highlights include having been the Dean of the prestigious and historical Royal Air Force College for five years (2007-2011), Director of the Royal Air Force Centre for Air Power Studies for four years (2008-2012), Head of King's College London's Air Power Studies Division for six years (2005-2011), as well as Program Coordinator, Centre for Defense Studies, and Senior Lecturer in Defense and Strategic Studies, Massey University (both in New Zealand).
 He has also been the lead air power academic for King’s College London’s MA degree, Air Power in the Modern World, which was the UK’s first specialist degree programme in air power studies.
 He is also honoured to be Professor of Strategy (Adjunct) at the Indonesian Defense University in Jakarta.
 Further, he is an "expert" contributor to Think Africa Press.

 A former competitive amateur boxer and weightlifter, with a first degree in Classical Studies, Prof Hayward is especially interested in international politics, Just War and the ethics of modern conflict.
 He also researches and lectures on the Islamic laws and ethics of security.
 He is interested in both the influence of conflict on Islam and the influence of Islam on conflict.

 He is fascinated by comparative religious studies and the impact of religion on politics, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
 Also able to read Latin and speak or read several modern languages, he has undertaken extensive primary research in Russian and German archives.

-is the author or editor of ten positively reviewed books and dozens of
+is the author or editor of twelve positively reviewed books and dozens of

 peer-reviewed articles and book chapters.